 - There was no structure in place that ensured consistent delivery.
 The roles weren't formalized and had no clear description; team members interpreted them differently.

-- Team leads had to be a Product Owner, developer, head, and project manager all at once.
+- Team leads had to be a Product Owner, developer, head, and project manager.
 Eventually, the key stakeholders were overloaded and couldn't be an expert in all of those areas.

 - The Crypto Enthusiasts community — one of the biggest investment sources for Dash Core Inc., and its immediate consumer — were unsatisfied due to a lack of transparent scheduling and delivery of the promised new features.